 They are open to the public and members are encouraged to bring along a friend.
-The talks are held on the fourth Monday of the month in the U3A Hall between 2.00pm-4.00pm.
-You do not have to enrol to attend these lectures.
-However, members are requested to enrol through MyU3A to provide an idea of numbers.
+The talks are held on the fourth Monday of the month, February - October, in the U3A Hall, rear 14 Ivanhoe Parade, Ivanhoe, 2.00pm-4.00pm.
+Refreshments will be provided.

 A gold coin donation to contribute to a gift for the speaker would be appreciated.

-2017 Public Lecture topics [.pdf, 1page]
+2018 Public Lecture topics [.pdf, 1page]